sailro/EscapeFromTarkov-Trainer/README.md

 - Locations for taking/placing quest items (off by default).
 Only items related to your started quests are displayed.
 - Hidden stashes like buried barrels or ground caches (off by default).
 - Ability to list all lootable items and to track any item by name (even in containers).
+- Unlimited stamina (off by default).
+- Force all guns (even bolt action guns) to use automatic firing mode with customizable fire rate.
 - Load/Save all settings.

 ![Wallhack](https://github.com/sailro/EscapeFromTarkov-Trainer/raw/master/Images/demo.png)